Shadows of Forgotten Ancestors (novel): Plot

 Six years later, Ivan once again returns home.
 He says he worked as a shepherd in Hungary.
 He marries a girl from a rich local family and settles down.
 However, his wife begins to consort with a man named Yura, a molfar who allegedly wields powerful magic, behind his back.
 Because of this, Ivan starts a fight with Yura at the bar in the local in and manages to wound him, but the molfar broke his weapon.
 Ivan leaves, but suspects that the molfar is slowly killing him with sorcery.
 Later, he spies on Yura, and sees him stabbing a doll, sending illness and death.

 Ivan returns to the place where he once walked with Marichka, and she appears to him in the form of a mavka, a forest spirit.
 Suddenly she disappears, and Ivan starts a fire.
 Attracted by the fire, the Chuhaister, patron god of the forests, approaches Ivan.
 It asks where the mavka is, but, remembering a legend that the Chuhaister hunts mavka, Ivan does not reveal that he had seen Marichka.
-The Chugaister invites him to dance, playing a song from Ivan's childhood.
+The Chuhaister invites him to dance, playing a song from Ivan's childhood.
 Exhausted from the dance, Ivan falls asleep.
 However, the voice of the mavka calls him deeper into the forest, and he follows to search for his beloved.
 While walking through thick underbrush, he falls into a precipice and is severely injured.
 The next day, local shepherds find him alive but badly wounded, and he soon succumbs to his injuries.